NikolaiTeslovich/shmacweb/content/posts/firstrealgrant.md

 {{< figure src="/img/packages.png" alt="cart near school" title="" captionPosition="center" >}}

-Earlier today, I picked up some of these materials bought with the grant along with the foamboard we had in room D002!
+Earlier today, I picked up some of these materials bought with the grant along with the foamboard.

 ## The long wait is over, we now have $1750 at our disposal!